Cranberry apple cider made with sweet tea is an amazing twist on typical hot apple cider, and is easy to make at home in your crockpot or slow cooker.

 I have been relying on my trusty easy crockpot apple cider recipe for years now, and it is amazing for when I want a classic hot apple cider.

 But sometimes I want to make an apple cider with a bit of a twist.
 That is where this slow cooker cranberry apple cider comes in.
-Not only does it add cranberries to the mix, but it also adds sweet tea.
+Not only does it add cranberries to the mix, but it also adds calls for a half-gallon of sweet tea, which is equal to 8 cups (hang this free kitchen conversion printable in your kitchen to have this and other helpful conversions handy).

-Sweet tea is one of my families favorite drinks, so that delicious sweet tea taste is always a welcome addition to our hot apple cider.
+Sweet tea is one of my family’s favorite drinks, so that delicious sweet tea taste is always a welcome addition to our hot apple cider.

-This crockpot cranberry apple sweet tea cider is a warm drink that you family and friends will surely love.
+This crockpot cranberry-apple sweet tea cider is a warm drink that your family and friends will surely love.

 And you will love preparing this sweet tea apple cider because it is super easy to make with only a few minutes of prep time needed.
 You don’t even need to remove the skin or seeds from your fruit – just chop and pop them into the slow cooker.
 The slow cooker does most of the work.